d-stephenson/d-stephenson.github.io/_posts/2021-04-30-journal-ten-dat602.md

 …WHERE > (SELECT AVG(quantity) FROM tblStock);
 </code>

-The FROM clause can also contain a subquery as follows:
+The FROM clause can also contain a subquery as follows:<br>
 <code>SELECT MAX(product) FROM (SELECT supplierA, COUNT(supplierA) AS product FROM tblProduct…</code>

 <h3>Cascade</h3>